How SHD is Organized

 The Operations Support Bureau (OSB) is responsible for providing administrative support services to all SHD units, including budget preparation, computer services, personnel, contracts, statistical reports, and equipment inventory.
-OSB is also responsible for interpreter billing, special projects, and maintenance of SHD’s custom computer application.
+OSB is also responsible for special projects, and maintenance of SHD’s custom computer application.
 OSB also provides a liaison with county welfare departments for case processing.
+Tracking rehearing requests.

 State Hearings Support Section

 The State Hearings Support Section (SHSS) is responsible for prehearing and post-decision case processing.
 Prehearing processes include reviewing hearing requests, data entry to a computer system (mainframe), requesting position statements, scheduling hearings, and resolving postponement and reopening requests.
-Post-decision processes include ensuring agency compliance with released decisions and tracking rehearing requests.
+Post-decision processes include ensuring agency compliance with released decisions.